close

 Get a custom paper now from our expert writers.

-To conclude, though the analysis and evident colossal impact of conformity on the identities of youth, it is vital for members of society, regardless of age, to adjust the way they compare their attitudes and beliefs with those around them in order to develop into prosperous adults with clear and authentic identities.
+To conclude, through the analysis and evident colossal impact of conformity on the identities of youth, it is vital for members of society, regardless of age, to adjust the way they compare their attitudes and beliefs with those around them in order to develop into prosperous adults with clear and authentic identities.
+It is essential for educators, parents, and policymakers to recognize the adverse effects of conformity and foster environments where individuality and self-expression are encouraged.

 Image of Dr. Charlotte Jacobson